mdavis-xyz/staves-typst/docs/docs.md

 staves of the same scale.

-`geometric-scale`: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
-This is about visual scale, not musical scales.

 `note-duration`: (optional) Allowed values are “whole", "quarter", "semibreve", "crotchet”.
 Default is “whole” note.
 All notes are the same duration.

-`note-sep`: (optional) Used to adjust the horizontal spacing between notes.
-If you shrink below `note-sep: 0.7`, leger lines will overlap.
-At that point if it’s still too big, use `geometric-scale` as well.
+`width`: (Optional) If provided, sets the length of the stave lines.
+It omitted (or `auto`), the stave lines will be stretched to the available space.
+If the page width itself is `auto`, a sensible default will be used.

+`line-sep`: (Optional) A
+<u>[length](https://typst.app/docs/reference/layout/length/)</u> used to
+set the vertical spacing of the 5 stave lines (within a given stave).
+Note that this is a length with units, e.g. `3cm`, not just `3`.

 `equal-note-head-space`: `true` or `false`.
 Defaults to `true`.
 If true, note heads will be equally spaced.
 Some of this space will be taken up with accidentals.
-If `false`, adding an accidental to a note will shift the note head further right. `true` looks better (in my opinion), but `false` is useful in combination with the other spacing arguments, to avoid accidentals overlapping with previous note heads.
+If `false`, adding an accidental to a note will shift the note head further right. `true` looks better (in my opinion), but `false` is useful when trying to squish many notes into one stave, to avoid accidentals overlapping with previous note heads.

 ### Examples